MaZderMind/osm-history-renderer/README.md

 ===

 # OpenStreetMap History Renderer & Tools
 This Repository contains an experimental, work-in-progress (as everything in the OSM universe, i think ;)) history renderer.
 It is able to import a history excerpt (or a full history dump) of OpenStreetMap data and create an image from a specified region for a specific point in time.
 You may want to see berlin as it was in 2008?
 No Problem!
 The importer is written against [Jochen Topfs](https://github.com/joto) great osmium framework which provides history-capable readers for xml and pbf.
 If you want ot try it, check out the [Tutorial](https://github.com/MaZderMind/osm-history-renderer/blob/master/TUTORIAL.md).
+An example of what can be accomplished with this tool and a little post-processing can be seen here: https://www.youtube.com/watch?v=-ZCI4wHOkAk ("10 años de ediciones Chile OpenStreetMap Time Lapse")

 If you'd like to support this project, Flatter it: